Have smarter customer conversations

 - Assess the features: identify the features required for your business based on your expectations (customized interface, managing cascading calls, automated reporting, online knowledge platform, chatbot, etc.).

-- Check compatibility: your customer service management software must be compatible with your other digital solutions.
+- Check compatibility: your inbound call center software must be compatible with your other digital solutions.
 Tools such as your phone service, ERP, database, e-commerce site, etc. all need to synchronize with your software to ensure that your business runs smoothly.